nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Person management

 **Current implementation in the project:**
-Call `listpersons` and `startperson` command can start the view of `Person` dashboard, which summarizes the information of this person, including the projects, tasks that this person involved in.
+Call `listpersons` and `startperson` command to start the view of `Person` dashboard, which summarizes the information of this person, including the projects, tasks that this person involved in.

 **Extension features:**
-Allow more manipulations on persons after entered the view of `Person` dashboard, including filtering tasks, viewing task dashboards, etc.
+Allow for more manipulations on persons after entering the view of `Person` dashboard, including filtering tasks, viewing task dashboards, etc.

 **Extension guidelines:**
 The behaviors of managing persons would be similar to the behaviors of managing projects.
 Thus, it is possible to reuse the commands that are set for `PROJECT` or lower scope.
 There are two suggested approaches: